productized business model

 Once an agency reaches a certain size (20+ members), it quickly becomes hard to juggle the communication between different teams and their members.
 On top of the internal communication, sales and success teams also need to be in touch with clients.

-Stay on top of work and get your tasks done with our project project feature
+Stay on top of your projects and get your tasks done on time.

 While remote communication has become easier over the years, asking clients to use your client portal software you rely on often creates friction.
 Downloads and software incompatibility quickly become issues that lead to lost sales.